Here’s your five step social media strategy, aka what to focus on when you don’t have time to be social. Stop being overwhelmed and start marketing!

 My two cents.
 If you’re a writer and trying to build your platform as a writer, I recommend Twitter, Facebook and Instagram as your networks of concentration.

 Twitter is for quick interactions.
 It’s great for sharing helpful links, meeting new people, and getting ideas.
-However, it’s not a place to sell.
-You build relationships on Twitter, 140 characters at a time.
+But it’s not a place to sell.
+You build relationships on Twitter, 280 characters at a time.

 This is where the largest concentration of people who are on social media are.
 Facebook.
 Join the conversation.